FBAR Requirements for Cook Islands Trusts

 What Must Be Reported

-FinCEN Form 114 requires detailed information about each foreign financial account: the name and address of the financial institution, the account number, the type of account (bank, securities, or other), and the maximum value during the calendar year.
+FinCEN Form 114 requires the name and address of each foreign financial institution, the account number, the type of account (bank, securities, or other), and the maximum value during the calendar year.
+The filer must also indicate whether the basis for reporting is financial interest, signature authority, or both.

 Currency Conversion